-Aquarium visitors watched Tilly grow on exhibit for a year, and on Tuesday November 4th, 2014, she returned back to the Atlantic Ocean.
-However, Biologist Jen Hazeres thought Tilly would be a great candidate to receive a satellite tag.
+Aquarium visitors watched Tilly grow throughout the year.
+On Tuesday November 4th, 2014, she returned back to the Atlantic Ocean.
+Biologist Jen Hazeres thought Tilly would be a great candidate to receive a satellite tag.
 She wrote a grant from the WAVE Foundation’s Aquatic Conservation Fund to provide Tilly with a tag.
 She received the grant and a satellite tag was placed on Tilly’s shell before being released.
-This satellite tag was a lightweight, batter-operated tracking device.
+This satellite tag was a lightweight, battery-operated tracking device.
 We hope this device lasts close to a year, but they are designed to fall off over time.
-The information gathered from her tag will relay crucial information to better understand sea turtle behavior, migratory patterns, etc. The tag is linked with seaturtle.org and you can track her online.
+Her tag will relay crucial information to better understand sea turtle behavior, migratory patterns, etc. The tag is linked with seaturtle.org and you can track her online.

 Follow Tilly’s journey on seaturtle.org